Customize the user interface of your iOS apps and Mac apps built with Mac Catalyst by using views and controls in UIKit.

-This sample guides you through several types of customizations that you can apply in your iOS and Mac Catalyst apps.
+This sample guides you through several types of customizations that you can apply in your iOS apps and Mac apps built using Mac Catalyst.
 The sample uses a split view controller architecture for navigating UIKit views and controls.
 The primary view controller (

 Master) shows the available views and controls.
 Selecting one shows the secondary view controller associated with it.